 The Vermont Atlas of Life is a library of knowledge on Vermont’s animals, plants, fungi and microorganisms – an online, real-time resource with maps, photographs, and data open for anyone to use.
 VAL is a collaborative, digital and open infrastructure that collects and aggregates biodiversity data from multiple sources to make it accessible for conservation, research, monitoring, analysis, and education.

-The diversity of life in Vermont is a beautiful mess.
 For more than two centuries, biologists, naturalists and citizens have documented and celebrated the animals, plants, and other life that together define the nature of this green state.
 Yet on this journey of discovery we have taken only the first few steps.

 What lives here?
 Where is it?
 What’s common?
 What’s at risk?
 What will be?
 The answers lie scattered among books, reports, computers, museums, and even in the memories or journals of Vermonters now living or long passed.
 The average department store knows more about its inventory than we know about what lives in Vermont.
 In the information age, this is troubling.